dodolab/TSPSolver/README.md

 - The webpage is responsive and should work on mobile phones too

 ![Screenshot2](./docs/scr2.png)

+#### Known Limitations
+- the canvas always re-renders the full map, no matter what has or hasn't changed - if we'd only re-rendered the changed tiles (would need some kind of memorizer), it would speed up the visual part especially for bigger maps

 ### Flow
 1. A generator will generate a random map